mozilla/pdf.js/README.md

 Chrome, go to `Tools > Extension` and load the (unpackaged) extension from the directory `build/chromium`.

+## Using Core Library in a Web Application

+The package may be installed via npm:

+	$ npm install pdfjs-dist

 ## Getting the Code

 To get a local copy of the current code, clone it using git: